qiq15001/Webpage/content/talk/BMCA-talk/index.md

 view: 3

+abstract: Multi-stage transition model is playing an important role in dementia studies.
+Since death is a significant source of missing data in longitudinal epidemiological studies on elderly individuals, we consider four stages: normality, memory-impaired intermediate, dementia and death without dementia.
+To analyze longitudinal data, we develop the likelihood function based on a first order Markov chain model consisting of transitional probabilities between stages.
+Different from the typical illness-death model, we construct a reversible transition model between normality and memory-impaired intermediate.
+We use Kolmogorov’s backward equations to derive the probability of transition and ordinal logistic regression to investigate what covariates have significant influence on the transition.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2018-05-12T15:00:00Z"